seanox/aspect-js/README.md

 - Component based architecture
 - Namespaces and domain concept
   for better structuring of components, modules and business logic
-- Modularization (supports imports at the runtime)
+- Modularization (supports macros and imports at the runtime)
   component concept for smart/automatic loading of composite resources at runtime
 - Event handling
 - Expression Language